Debunking Myths: The Truth About Kava and Liver Damage

 Ultimately, what we do know is that the link is rather tenuous but the risk of damage may increase with the presence of other factors.

 Luckily, Botanic Tonics lets you delight in kava’s advantages without concerns about contaminants.
-Made with plants from Vanuatu, and subjected to rigorous testing, our feel free kava tonic and feel free capsules may offer you that relaxation and enhanced concentration you’ve been after.
+Made with plants from Vanuatu, and subjected to rigorous testing, our feel free CLASSIC tonic and feel free capsules may offer you that relaxation and enhanced concentration you’ve been after.

 Bula smartly with Botanic Tonics.